eegsynth/eegsynth/doc/faq.md

 ## How can I identify my MIDI devices?

 Most EEGsynth modules that interface with MIDI will print all available MIDI input and output devices upon startup.
 On http://tedfelix.com/linux/linux-midi.html you can find a great page with details on Linux command line tools to explore soundcard and MIDI devices.
-On OS X you can use the "Audio MIDI Setup.app" application.
+On macOS you can use the "Audio MIDI Setup.app" application.

 ## How can I improve the timing of the OpenBCI data stream?